 3. We are sensible and do not take blood from minors or other groups of people who are wholly or partially impaired in their responsibility, decision-making ability or capacity to act.

 4. We are caring and do not take blood from blood donors who have a self-harming, self-destructive or suicidal motivation.
 Their motives should be goodwill, affection and connection.

 5. We are respectful and treat the body and soul of a blood donor with appreciation, do not inflict unnecessary pain and wounds, do not impose unreasonable demands or conditions, and observe their physical or psychological limits.

 6. We are tactful and do not take blood from blood donors who do not feel completely healthy mentally or physically as to not expose them to additional stress, but instead afford them the opportunity to recover at their leisure.

 7. We are patient and never put a blood donor under any time pressure.
-We always give him enough time to heal his physical wounds, take health breaks and gather new mental strength.
+We always give them enough time to heal their physical wounds, take health breaks and gather new mental strength.

 8. We are restrained and do not coerce or persuade blood donors to give their blood.
 It should be voluntary and without compulsion, so that they give us this extraordinary gift out of their motivation and with a good feeling.

 9. We are understanding and leave it to the voluntary blood donor to decide on type, frequency and quantity of donation.
 We also allow them to make the choice of blood drawing utensils themselves.

 10. We are responsible and if we fear a control loss during feeding, we do not expose a voluntary blood donor to the threat of violence on their own, but choose a guardian who could de-escalate such a situation.

 11. We are fair and do not allow potential blood donors to have greater influence, better social status or special advantages in our environment, as this could put emotional pressure on everyone involved.